-Ref & Type Risk Description (Including cause, threat and impact upon outcomes) Risk Owner Cabinet Lead Rating & Direction Comments CR 3 Threat Financial Resilience (Cause) The reduction in funding from Central Government means the Council projects significant funding gaps over the next four years, (threat) there is a possibility that the Council does not adapt its financial plans in sufficient detail quickly enough, either by deferring the difficult decisions about services, using over-optimistic planning assumptions, or not rethinking sources of income.
-This may result in (impact) difficulties in closing and managing the budget gaps, financial stress and may impede the Council's ability to meet its statutory requirements, and deliver all of its intended outcomes and objectives in full.
-Chief Operating Officer Portfolio Holder, Finance and Assets 12 High ↔ This risk is not exclusive to Cheshire East, and is presently a national risk for local government although Cheshire East is in a significantly better position than many other local authorities.
-The Council's financial plans focus on meeting increasing demand for expenditure on services, particularly in social care, with a strategy of local taxation and tax base growth alongside efficiency and productivity savings.
-As such the overall net risk rating is 12, high risk and will require constant monitoring.
+Ref & Type Risk Description (Including cause, threat and impact upon outcomes) Risk Owner Cabinet Lead Rating & Direction Comments CR 3 Threat Financial Resilience (Cause) The reduction in funding from Central Government means the Council must manage funding shortfalls over the next four years, through reduced expenditure or increased local income.
+(Threat) There is a possibility that the Council does not adopt its financial plans in sufficient detail quickly enough, either by deferring the difficult decisions about services, using over-optimistic planning assumptions, or not rethinking sources of income.
+(Impact) This may result in difficulties in closing and managing the funding reductions, financial stress and may impede the Council's ability to meet its statutory requirements, and deliver all of its intended outcomes and objectives in full.
+Interim Director of Finance and Procurement Portfolio Holder, Finance and Communities 9 Medium ↓ This risk is not exclusive to Cheshire East, and is presently a national risk for local government although Cheshire East is in a significantly better position than many other local authorities.
+The Council has financial plans in place to manage funding shortfalls which will be reviewed regularly.
+The impact of this risk should it materialise is reduced as the Council has a track records of underspends or managing year end positions within the parameters of the Reserves Strategy.
+The overall net risk rating has been reduced to 9, medium risk but is on the watch list.
 CR4 Threat Contract and Relationship Management: (Cause) Risk that the Council does not improve the effectiveness of its contract management arrangements, including skilled staff, to manage contracts and ongoing relationships with the Council's providers, in a timely manner (Threat) such that contractual arrangements may not be robustly specified, or that they fail to deliver expected outcomes and/or within contracted costs and/or within expected timescales and/or fail to comply with contract agreements.
 (Impact) This will affect the Council's ability to achieve all of its priorities and outcomes, realise agreed savings to ensure better value for money, and may have a detrimental effect on the Council's reputation for failing to deliver on our promises.
-Chief Operating Officer Portfolio Holder, Corporate Policy and Legal Services 12 High ↔ The Council has a significant number of large value and service critical contracts with public, private and voluntary organisations.
+Executive Director Place Portfolio Holder, Corporate Policy and Legal Services 12 High ↔ The Council has a significant number of large value and service critical contracts.
 A recent audit of this area has resulted in a number of recommendations to improve the effectiveness of this control area with specified timescales.
 When this mitigation has been fully implemented and embedded this should reduce both the likelihood and impact of this risk.
 Presently the net risk rating is 12 high risk.